ivoba/silverstripe-profileable/README.md

     $getFullProfileHTML
 This will render the profile in semantic hContact mircroformat markup.

+To configure the ProfilePicture Upload set this in your _config.php:

+    Profileable::$ProfilePictureAllowedTypes = array('png');
+    Profileable::$ProfilePictureFolder = 'youruploaddir';

 You can use all functionality from the addressable module like:
 **automatic geocoding**